 The CYP2R1, GC and VDR genes are responsible for vitamin D metabolism, transport and vitamin D receptor function, respectively, and in combination, modifies risk for vitamin D deficiency and response to vitamin D supplementation.
+Vitamin D deficiency is associated with reduced sperm motility and disruption in sperm morphology.

-• You carry atypical versions of the GC and/or CYP2R1 genes, which are associated with an increased risk of vitamin D deficiency.

-• You carry a typical version of VDR, which is associated with a decreased risk of low bone mineral density.
+- You carry atypical versions of the GC and/or CYP2R1 genes, which are associated with an increased risk of vitamin D deficiency. - You carry a typical version of VDR, which is associated with a decreased risk of low bone mineral density.